compulim/upload-to-onedrive/README.md

 # upload-to-onedrive

-Upload a single file to OneDrive application folder.
+GitHub action to upload a single file to OneDrive application folder.

 ## Step-by-step